Mavyre/dekg-query-reply/README.md

 ## School toy dataset

+This dataset have been created for testing purposes and represent the running example of the DEKG Query/Reply approach.
+It contains both relational database content and tabular documents.

 | Query (Natural Language) | Conjunctive Query | Query Type | Time (average 10 queries) | Semantic links used | Number of queried types on BV | Number of queried types on GS | Grouped results | Reply volume (number of elements) |
 |---|---|---|---|---|---|---|---|---|
 | All People which are Teachers, and similar data | { p \| ∃(∅) ∧ ηp(p) = People ∧ p.Type = "Teacher" ∧ B } | Single Node subtype + Broad selection | 41.044ms | 0 | 1 | 1 | 0 | 4 |